Last Updated on November 25, 2025 by Sheryl Cooper

-Inside: This preschool winter art activity is all about the process of painting mittens with marbles in a bag.
+Inside: This winter mitten craft is all about the process of using paint and marbles.
 Comes with a free mitten printable, too!

 Our toddlers and preschoolers love painting in a bag.